diarmuidoconnor/wad2/topic08/talk-2/promises.md

-# Async Programming
+# Asynchronous Programming with Javascipt

-This topic examines asynchronous programming styles using Callback functions, Promises and Async/Await.
+Asynchronous programming styles using Callbacks, Promises and Async-Await.